 Your chiropractor may recommend other types of treatment for relieving your shoulder pain.
 These may include ice packs, massage, traction, or stretching and strengthening exercises.
 Your chiropractor can discuss these with you.

-Types of shoulder pain:
+Types of Shoulder Conditions:

 - Bursitis: The most common diagnosis in patients with shoulder pain is bursitis or tendonitis of the rotator cuff.
 Bursitis is an inflammation of a fluid-filled sac, or bursa, that lies between tendon and skin or between tendon and bone.
 Normally a bursa protects the joint and helps make movement more fluid.